 Resolute is committed to continuously developing our understanding of the attraction and retention challenges faced in each of our operating regions, and to implementing new leadership and human resource practices to create an inclusive workplace that attracts, retains and engages a diverse workforce.
 We regularly report on employee hires and turnover, carefully tracking any variation from year to year.

 Employees by Employment Type

-As specified in Resolute’s Code of Business Conduct, the company is committed to providing equal employment opportunities to all qualified persons without regard to race, colour, religion, national origin, disability or handicap, gender, pregnancy, age or any other basis prohibited by law.
+As specified in Resolute’s Code of Business Conduct and Human Rights Policy, the company is committed to providing equal employment opportunities to all qualified persons without regard to race, color, religion, national origin, disability or handicap, gender, pregnancy, age or any other basis prohibited by law.
 It is also Resolute’s policy to take affirmative action in employment as required by applicable legislation.
 All personnel decisions, including recruitment, hiring, compensation, promotion, transfer, dismissal, recall and selection for training, are made solely on the basis of job-related criteria and, when applicable, in accordance with collective bargaining agreements.

-The following tables show the age and gender of employees across all of our operating locations for the 2017 and 2018 fiscal years, and the same information for members of Resolute's board of directors, executive team and middle management.
+The following graphs show the age and gender of employees across all of our operating locations for the 2020 to 2022, as well as demographic information for members of Resolute's board of directors, executive team and middle management.
 Resolute became a privately-owned company pursuant to the merger of Resolute with a subsidiary of Domtar Corporation on March 1, 2023, prompting changes to the company’s board of directors.

 Hiring New Employees

 Resolute’s long-term competitiveness is tied to our ability to recruit, develop and retain top-quality employees with the right skills.
 We are working hard to build a company made of a team of natural leaders who are results- and action-oriented, and who have strong business acumen as well as an aptitude for problem-solving and strategic thinking.